 - Initial Public Offerings – helping companies get access to capital markets

-- Mergers, Acquisitions & Spin-Offs – helping companies buy other companies, merge with other companies or even splitting up large companies
+- Mergers, Acquisitions & Spin-Offs – assisting companies to buy other companies, merge with other companies, or even splitting up large companies

 - Derivative Investments – establishing innovative ways to enable high net worth (HNW) individuals or money managers to invest in exotic financial instruments – see Financial Crisis